sblanchard/VisualHFT/README.md

 See details [here](#release-notes-1)

 # Coming Soon
-- ability to connect to any market data source, including, equities, futures, forex, and even news feeds.
+- **Ability to connect to any market data source** (equities, futures, forex and news feeds) via new data‑retriever plug‑ins.
-- open plug-in architecture, to allow 3rd party developers to create their analytics, data sources, and more
+- **Open plug‑in architecture** for third‑party developers to add analytics, data sources and more.
-- new advanced studies around market microstructure.
+- **New advanced studies** on market microstructure.
-- trading surveillance & infra monitoring
+- **Trading surveillance & infrastructure monitoring** tools.
 - and much more...

 We are open to hearing from the community to add more features.
 Make sure you open new Issues with suggestions.